|Date of Publication:||16 September 2020|

 We recognise that the range of CPD activities covers the whole spectrum of learning and can include on-the- job development, formal programmes and qualifications through to informal opportunities and learning through experience.
-We provide opportunities for the most appropriate CPD to take place with the constraints of the resources available.

 Our strategy is designed to ensure the following:

 - staff maintain and develop skills and knowledge to do their job

 - help to change practice for new roles or working in a different environment

 - provide personal development plans which promote lifelong learning